git-cola/git-cola/README.md

 git-cola maintenance scripts
 ============================
-This branch is typically checked out as a worktree called "Meta" at the top-level of the git-cola repository.
+This branch is typically checked out as a worktree called "todo" at the top-level of the git-cola repository.

 Creating a new release